albertiaedev/python_client-server_socket/README.md

-# python_server-client_socket
+# python_client-server_socket
-Socket with server-client model.
+Socket with client-server model.
 Allowing to create a server and hosting several clients on the same IP.